MMMikeM/DND-Campaign/project/rules/2-character.md

 Compelling heroes have flaws.
 Your hindrance is a significant weakness or complication that occasionally creates trouble—but also adds depth and roleplaying opportunities.

-When your hindrance meaningfully complicates things during play, the GM might award **Inspiration** (advantage on a crucial roll when you need it most).
+When your hindrance meaningfully complicates things during play, the GM might award **Fate Undo Tokens** (advantage on a crucial roll when you need it most).

 Create your own hindrance or use these as inspiration: